 The candidate will select laypersons to serve on his/her LCC and must e-mail the list to the D.Min. office at DM410@gs.edu on the LCC Data Sheet form (see Forms folder: 02 Lay Consultation Committee-LCC) provided.
 The LCC will be made up of at least (5) five people.
-The general makeup of the LCC should follow the suggested guidelines below.
+Every attempt should be made for the LCC to be a representative cross section of the candidate's ministry.
+The following criteria should be used in selecting LCC members.4

-- At least two women - At least two men - At least one deacon - If available, one member of the congregation who is a supervisor in his/her vocation - At least one person who is the Director of an organization of the congregation (e.g., Sunday School). - The student's LCC should be representative of the various adult age groups within their ministry setting.
+- A diversity of gender. - A diversity of ethnicity. - A diversity of socio-economic levels. - If available, one member who is a supervisor in his/her vocation. - At least one person who is a leader within the ministry. - A representative cross section of the adult age groups within the ministry setting.

-Candidates are encouraged to seek people who will give open and honest feedback.
+Candidates are encouraged to seek people who will give them open and honest feedback.
 For the maximum learning to occur, the candidate needs people serving on the LCC who will not only give affirmation where deserved, but who will share perceptions with the candidate which may not always be pleasant to hear.
-Individuals who can give objective, fair, and constructive
+Individuals who can give objective, fair, and constructive feedback are essential to this committee.
+People who have some personal agenda regarding the ministry or the candidate should probably not be asked to serve.
+(See Doris Borchert's suggestions regarding the qualities of good committee members).5

-Seals (Nashville: Broadman and Holman Publishers, 1995) 67-83.
+3 Doris Borchert, "Lay Committees" in Experiencing Ministry Supervision, ed.
+William T. Pyle and Mary Alice Seals (Nashville: Broadman and Holman Publishers, 1995) 67-83.